daltonjorge/gploy/README.markdown

 ### The config.yaml file:

-The contents of this file should be like this:
+The contents of this file must be like this:

 	config:
 	      url: host